 'Cache' in computing refers to the hardware or software component that stores data so that future requests can be served faster.
 It is a place where memory is kept well-hidden from the eye of the user, yet it is all the time present and ready to be recalled.

-In 'Cache', space and time are undefined.
-Fragments of memory and constructed moments become the ferment of a new memory, without being recollections.
-On a thin crust of reality, the imaginary world is weaving a new plan.
-'Cache' is a map of a personal deadlock, that functions as a tool of recalling a past memory.
-It is also a map born in the present, releasing us from future oblivion.
+In 'Cache', space and chronology are undefined.
+Fragments of dreams and constructed moments become the ferment of a new memory, without being recollections.
+On a thin crust of reality, the imaginary world is weaving a new tissue.
+'Cache' is a map of that living memory born in the present, functioning for the viewer as a tool of recalling a past memory.
+'Cache' oscillates between past and present uncertainty, as an invisible trap, that aims to reach at the most inaccessible data of the mind, at the place where a personal redemption might be hidden.

 Extinction: The world without us, Urbanautica, Italy 2019